jacobobryant/biff/docs/01-tutorial/03-deploy.md

 $ %%git commit -m "Add the landing page"%%

-$ %%bb deploy%%
+$ %%clj -M:dev deploy%%
 [...]
 ```

-After the command finishes, run `bb logs` and look for the `System started`
+After the command finishes, run `clj -M:dev logs` and look for the `System started`
 message.
 This part may take a minute or so.
 Once you see it, you can load the
 website in your web browser!